Lower School Trademarks

 SCH PARENT OF '25, '29, '32

 Outdoor ClassroomHaving a 62-acre campus means our students have ample space to play, learn, experiment, and explore.
 From hikes and stream experiments to bug habitats and campus beehives, having a pair of rubber boots above your cubby is a must at SCH.
-Throughout the year, our faculty find innovative ways to incorporate our backyard woods into lessons and the overarching curriculum.
 A staple case is the 3rd Grade Trout Hike.
 Starting in the fall and finishing in the spring, girls and boys hike to the Wissahickon, learn about the ecosystem of the river, raise trout from eggs, and release them into the waterway when they're old enough to survive in the wild.